-- 2.6.2.7.1.
-Focus on supporting the Enrollee to achieve personally defined goals in the most integrated setting; - 2.6.2.7.2.
-Be developed following MDCH principles for person-centered planning; - 2.6.2.7.3.
-Include the Enrollee's preferences for care, services, and supports; - 2.6.2.7.4.
-Include the Enrollee's prioritized list of concerns, goals and objectives, and strengths; - 2.6.2.7.5.
-Include specific providers, supports and services including amount, scope, and duration; - 2.6.2.7.6.
-Include a summary of the Enrollee's health status; - 2.6.2.7.7.
-Include the plan for addressing concerns or goals and measures for achieving the goals: - 2.6.2.7.8.
-Include person(s) responsible for specific interventions, monitoring, and Reassessment; and - 2.6.2.7.9.
+2.6.8.5.
+The ICO must update the Enrollee's IICSP at least annually, and more frequently if conditions warrant, or if an Enrollee requests a change.
+2.6.8.6.
+The IICSP must: 2.6.8.6.1.
+Focus on supporting the Enrollee to achieve personally defined goals in the most integrated setting; 2.6.8.6.2.
+Be developed following MDHHS principles for person-centered planning; 2.6.8.6.3.
+Include the Enrollee's preferences for care, services, and supports; 2.6.8.6.4.
+Include the Enrollee's prioritized list of concerns, goals and objectives, and strengths; 2.6.8.6.5.
+Include specific providers, supports and services including amount, scope, and duration; 2.6.8.6.6.
+Include a summary of the Enrollee's health status; 2.6.8.6.7.
+Include the plan for addressing concerns or goals and measures for achieving the goals; 2.6.8.6.8.
+Include person(s) responsible for specific interventions, monitoring, and Reassessment; and 2.6.8.6.9.
 Include the due date for the interventions and Reassessment.

-2.6.3.
-Self-Determination

-- 2.6.3.1.
-The ICO will offer Enrollees the opportunity to use arrangements that support Self-Determination for LTSS including the personal care benefit and appropriate waiver services. - 2.6.3.2.
-The ICO will establish and submit policies and procedures to MDCH that develop and implement mechanisms for Enrollees to access arrangements that support Self-Determination consistent with MDCH requirements and guidance. - 2.6.3.3.
+2.6.9.
+Self-Determination 2.6.9.1.
+The ICO will offer Enrollees the opportunity to use arrangements that support Self-Determination for appropriate waiver services.
+2.6.9.2.
+The ICO will establish and submit policies and procedures to MDHHS that develop and implement mechanisms for Enrollees to access arrangements that support Self-Determination consistent with MDHHS requirements and guidance.
+2.6.9.3.
 These policies and procedures will include provisions to: